jkenton/drkenton/_posts/2024-01-02-harvard-president-resigns.md

 "That's Niamh," whispered Angus.

 "It was obvious that all of the University Presidents had received very similar preparation by their respective legal counsels.
-The congressional testimony was very lawyer-coached, and leaned on the fact that policy can only act upon DEEDS and not OPINIONS.
+The congressional testimony was very lawyer-coached, and relied on the belief that everyone understood and agreed that policy can only act upon DEEDS and not OPINIONS.
 Yet, there are many folks who see Israel as a proxy for every Jewish person, and that is where the problems start.
 Jews cannot count on campus police or even state police to judge that a protest is merely free speech.
 It is Hate Speech, spurring people to act upon the message.
 And in this case, that message is to eradicate Israel and all Jews. "

 <img src="/images/Piotr.jpeg" width="150" alt="Piotr">